bakoushin/moowi/README.md

 Moowi is a mobile wallet that can be topped up with gift cards.

-You can get a gift card, scan it, and volilà: you just received crypto in your wallet.
+You can get a gift card, scan it, and voilà: you just received crypto in your wallet.

 ## Quickstart